FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Conclusion

 \section{Conclusion}

-In conclusion, we present {\sysName}, a method to train sim-to-real policies for robust execution with pose estimation uncertainty. {\sysName} uses a force threshold and dynamics randomization to learn \emph{safe} exploration behaviours, enabling successful policy execution with up to $5mm$ of position estimation error.
-In addition, {\sysName} can predict early termination, allowing efficient policy execution.
-In future work, we plan to investigate torque sensing to help develop more efficient search strategies.
-We also believe research in \emph{real-to-sim} will help automatically tune simulation models for robust transfer in complicated tasks such as nut-threading.
+In conclusion, we present {\sysName}, a force-aware method to train robust sim-to-real policies with pose estimation uncertainty. {\sysName} uses a force threshold and dynamics randomization to learn \emph{safe} exploration behaviours, enabling successful policy execution with up to $5mm$ of position estimation error.
+In addition, {\sysName} can predict task success, allowing efficient policy execution and force threshold tuning.
+In future work, we plan to investigate torque sensing for more efficient search strategies.
+We also believe research in \emph{real-to-sim} will help automatically tune simulation models for more adaptive behaviours.